Signs You Need a Roof Replacement: Miami Homeowner's Checklist

 - Complete exterior examination of all roofing materials, flashing, and penetrations

-- Assessment of remaining useful life
+- Written assessment of remaining useful life

-- Written recommendation for repair or replacement with estimated costs
+- Itemized repair or replacement estimate

-- Insurance documentation if filing a claim
+- Insurance claim documentation if applicable

-Why Timing Matters in Miami
+Why Timing Matters for Miami Homeowners

 Frequently Asked Questions